Other issue areas

 2011: A student with multiple medical and developmental needs was stranded at a medical hospital as a “social” admission because her family could not manage her many needs, and the various involved agencies (area agency, school district) could not agree on responsibility for her care and education.
 The DRC attorney spent hundreds of hours negotiating a solution so the child could have her medical needs met and receive an appropriate education.
 The attorney was able to get the area agency and school district to agree to jointly fund a placement.
 When it was time to plan for the next school year, the school district refused to continue funding at the current placement, so the DRC attorney once again represented the child and her parent, filing for a due process hearing.
 Prior to the hearing, a mediation agreement was reached and the child’s education continued, including an agreement that she could remain in school past her 21st birthday in order to graduate.

 2011: DRC represented a student with severe emotional disabilities that impair his ability to function in school.
 The school district refused to identify or provide “Nick” with special education services, despite having an independent psychological evaluation with a recommendation that he be identified for special education.
 Instead, he was repeatedly suspended from school due to behaviors which his parent and psychologist believed were manifestations of his disability.
 DRC intervened and convinced the school district to identify Nick as needing special education, to retain an outside behavior specialist to conduct a functional behavior assessment and to develop a positive behavior plan.

-Call Disability Rights Center - NH at 1-800-834-1721 if you have an education problem related to your disability, or apply for an intake appointment online.
+Call Disability Rights Center - NH at 1-800-834-1721 if you have an education problem related to your disability.

 Other places to go for legal assistance: